Ruoxi-Li0351/Ruoxi-Li0351.github.io/_pages/data.md

 2. <a href="https://arxiv.org/pdf/2302.14499" target="_blank">Moduli spaces and geometric invariant theory: old and new perspectives</a> by Victoria Hoskins.

-4. <a href="https://arxiv.org/pdf/2302.01871" target="_blank">A guide to moduli theory beyond GIT</a> by Tomás L. Gómez, Andres Fernández Herrero, and Alfonso Zamora.
+4. <a href="https://arxiv.org/pdf/2302.01871" target="_blank">A guide to moduli theory beyond GIT</a> by Tomás L. Gómez, Andres Fernández Herrero and Alfonso Zamora.

 ### Notes